bluescan/tacentview/README.md

 ![Build](https://github.com/bluescan/tacentview/workflows/Build/badge.svg) [![latest](https://img.shields.io/github/v/release/bluescan/tacentview.svg)](https://github.com/bluescan/tacentview/releases) [![tacentview](https://snapcraft.io//tacentview/badge.svg)](https://snapcraft.io/tacentview)

 # tacent view
 An image and texture viewer for tga, png, apng, exr, dds, ktx, ktx2, astc, pkm, qoi, gif, hdr, jpg, tiff, ico, webp, and bmp files.
-Uses Dear ImGui and the Tacent library.
-This viewer is targeted to game devs -- It displays alpha channels correctly and can inspect/edit the colour of individual pixels.
-There is basic editing functionality, batch resizing, rotations/flips, and the ability to generate contact sheets for FX.
-Tacent View can save tga, png, bmp, qoi, jpg, (animated) webp, (animated) gif, (animated) apng, and (animated) tiff files.
+Built on DearImGui and the Tacent library, the viewer has robust support for pixel-formats used during game/mobile development including BC1-7, ASTC and ETC. Editing functionality includes batch-resizing, rotations/flips, contact-sheet/flipbook generation, cropping, levels adjustments, etc. Tacent View can save tga, png, bmp, qoi, jpg, (animated) webp, (animated) gif, (animated) apng, and (animated) tiff files.

+As a photo viewer it can handle large collections and generate/retrieve thumbnails very quickly.
+The slideshow mode can display photos in any order, including fields stored in the EXIF meta-data of jpeg files (like latitude, or aperture, etc).

+Tacent View may also be used as a command-line tool for batch processing of images or integration into build-pipelines.
+All operations that can be done in the GUI are also available from the command-line -- colour quantization, crop, rotate, frame-extraction, resize, etc.

+These features are described in more detail on the [Tacent View Homepage](https://bluescan.github.io/tacentview).

 Tacent View runs on Windows (10 or 11) and Linux (Kubuntu etc).
 Browse the releases to grab a zip (Windows) or deb (Linux) package -- or install from the [Snap Store](https://snapcraft.io/tacentview).